tejitak/react-state-animation/README.md

 ```

 ## Note
 React setState is now asynchronously called as a batch.
-So, using regular instance properties instaed of state seems faste especially for React Canvas.
+So, using regular instance properties instead of state seems fast especially for React Canvas.

 Please check the [demo for canvas performance between React Canvas with setState (asynchronous and batch) and without setStates](http://tejitak.github.io/react-state-animation/examples/demo/canvas.html)